GTBitsOfGood/donut/README.md

 The jobs for that day are then deleted off the database.

+Polling messages sent will be pinned.
+Pairing messages sent will unpin everything else and pin itself.

 ### slack (HTTP Trigger)

 This function is the normal handler for all Slack events.
 The way that Slack bots typically work is through a listener format -- e.g. "listen for the message 'hello' and do something; listen for a slash command and do something, etc.".